 Keep in mind that if none of the strategies above work for you, you may be dealing with more than just burnout.
 A mental health professional will be able to give you expert advice and guidance.

 How Long Does It Take To Recover From Burnout?

 Just like how the symptoms vary for everyone and each person must find their own way of healing from burnout, the recovery length won’t be the same for everyone, either.

-If the interventions you apply work for you, you may feel better within a APA PsycNet “Learning how to recover from job stress: Effects of a recovery training program on recovery, recovery-related self-efficacy, and well-being.”
+If the interventions you apply work for you, you may feel better within a matter of weeks APA PsycNet “Learning how to recover from job stress: Effects of a recovery training program on recovery, recovery-related self-efficacy, and well-being.”
 View Source or months.
-Some research suggests that it can take one to APA PsycNet “A study of coping: Successful recovery from severe burnout and other reactions to severe work-related stress.”
+Some research suggests that it can take one to three years APA PsycNet “A study of coping: Successful recovery from severe burnout and other reactions to severe work-related stress.”
 View Source .
 Either way, be kind to yourself, and just try what you can to recover—you may not be able to do everything, but in this case, your best is plenty.
 These small daily actions can make a big difference.

 It’s important to walk through all six stages of the burnout recovery process to ensure that you’re healing your mind and body.
 A 2014 study found that engaging in regular social, physical, and low-cost activities will help your burnout recovery.
 So don’t forget to use the Ness app to collect points and reward yourself with health and wellness activities.

 - Your implicit motives play an important role in the development of burnout: Burnout is caused by mismatch between unconscious needs and job demands (August 2016)

 - Most common burnout symptoms: Burnout Prevention and Treatment (November 2021)